 One of the environmental influences thought to contribute to hip dysplasia is the baby's response to the mother's hormones during pregnancy.
 A tight uterus that prevents fetal movement or a breech delivery may also cause hip dysplasia.
-The left hip is involved more frequently than the right due to intrauterine positioning.
+The left hip is involved more often than the right due to intrauterine positioning.

 What are the risk factors for DDH?

-First-born babies are at higher risk since the uterus is small and there is limited room for the baby to move; therefore affecting the development of the hip.
+First-born babies are at higher risk since the uterus is small and there is limited room for the baby to move, therefore affecting the development of the hip.
 Other risk factors may include the following:

 Family history of developmental dysplasia of the hip, or very flexible ligaments